 The soothing Loire atmosphere is always hard to describe, since everyone perceives it in a personal way.
 A special light, the sound of the Loire, a relaxing landscape… plus the shade of the trees, the discreet and colourful glow of the fairy lights when evening comes, the musical background at the guinguette and the sound of voices…

 Below you can read how there is always something going on at the guinguette at Tours sur Loire.
 But whatever happens, a peaceful atmosphere holds sway, like in the capital of Touraine.

 The guinguette at Tours sur Loire

-There are four spaces to choose from: Chez Dupont, the Central Bar, the Bar à Mômes and Le Foudre.
+There are five spaces to choose from: Chez Dupont, the Central Bar, the Bar à Mômes, Le Foudre and La Plage (the beach).
 The simple and tasteful approach is always effective at the restaurant with varied cuisine and dishes made from local and seasonal ingredients, as well as house desserts to suitably round off the meal.